 If you are looking for a helmet with a ponytail hole, you will likely have trouble finding one.
 Most helmets are not made with wearing a ponytail in mind.
 A few come with what is known as a HairPort which is really just a larger gap between the helmet shell and the inner liner where the hair can be pulled through.

 The trouble with wearing a helmet with a ponytail is they often sit too high, so you must use the vents to thread your hair through.
 Not ideal.
-However, if the helmets rest on your ponytail, then it sits too low on the front and compromises the safety purposes for which it is designed.
+However, if the helmet rests on your ponytail, then it sits too low on the front and compromises the safety purposes for which it is designed.

 Nevertheless, while riding a bike, long hair should be secured, otherwise, it could get in your face and limit your vision, which could prove dangerous.
 Additionally, it needs to be fastened to feel comfortable under your helmet while riding but you still want to look good at the end of your journey which is what makes gathering your hair into a ponytail a popular solution.